 The school has an open door policy.
 This means we encourage parents to come and talk to staff about your child’s learning.

 Staff are always willing to meet with parents to discuss their child’s progress.
 Please contact the staff member directly to organise a time that suits you both.
 Staff can often accommodate meetings before or after school and occasionally throughout the day.

 PARENT CONTACT INFORMATION

 It is important that parents ensure the school has up to date and accurate contact information – both for the parents themselves and two additional emergency contacts (we will always endeavour to contact parents first in the event of an emergency).

 At the start of your child’s time at school you will be asked to sign a general permission slip giving the school the right to take your child off the school grounds, publish their work or photos in the newsletter/website, provide your child with internet access and emails and lastly to have your child’s name and photograph published in local newsletters.

 You will always be notified of classroom trips but will not generally be required to fill out a permission slip.

 There are odd occasions that we will send home permissions slips for events – often when we are requiring parent help.
 There will always be a return date noted in the letter accompanying the permission slip.
 Please ensure these are returned as promptly as possible.

 REPORTING TO PARENTS

-Teachers use Seesaw to keep you updated on your child’s progress throughout the year.
+Teachers use Class Dojo to keep you updated on your child’s learning throughout the year.
 During the school year there are several formal times for parents to also be informed about their child’s progress and achievement.
 They are as follows: